WE HAVE DEVELOPED AN ENGINE THAT RUNS ON HOT WATER (c.90°C)

 The core of the technology is an elegantly simple device.
 The drive is based around a solid-state reciprocating technology which is thermally cycled to deliver rotary motion, and then converted to electricity.
 Characteristics include:

-3.5-year payback of less [zero cost option gives instant savings]
+2.5 to 3.5-year payback [zero cost option gives instant savings]

 LCOE as low as €0.05/kWh